 Most of the biggest and best hotels in Port Douglas do not allow dogs to stay, other than assistance dogs, but a handful of hotels, camp sites and villas, will allow dogs and pets.
 We run through the best Port Douglas hotels with dogs.
 Some Port Douglas restaurants and pubs will also allow dogs on …

-Yes, you can snorkel off the beach in Port Douglas.
-It’s something I’ve done many times.
-But read the rest of this post to find out about potential dangers and limitations.
-Obviously, you snorkel at your own risk.
-Most visitors to Port Douglas come to snorkel on the Great Barrier Reef.
-For this, you need …
+Yes, you can snorkel off the beach in Port Douglas at any time of year.
+In summer “stinger season” there is a netted swimming enclosure on Four Mile Beach.
+Snorkelling at Port Douglas beach is something I’ve done many times.
+But read the rest of this post to find out about potential dangers and limitations. …

 Port Douglas has just one beach, Four Mile Beach.
 Another site claims Port Douglas has multiple beaches, they’re a large, commercial site and are trying to cash in on the keyword “Port Douglas Beaches”.
 That keyword exists because Port Douglas has a hotel called “Beaches”.
 We live in Port Douglas.
 We live minutes from Port …